Senior Dog Loose Stool: Food vs Digestion (+ When to Worry)

 1. Don't Switch Foods Yet

-Switching introduces a new variable into an already unstable system.
+Switching food now just adds a second unknown on top of the first one you're trying to solve.
 Hold your current food for at least 5 days while you adjust other factors first.

 2. Split Meals Into Smaller Portions